-Arthroscopic trochleoplasty is a keyhole procedure to improve the shape of the top of the groove where the kneecap runs, that is in cases of trochlear dysplasia.
+Arthroscopic trochleoplasty is a keyhole procedure in patients with trochlear dysplasia to improve the shape of the top of the groove where the kneecap runs.

 Arthroscopic deepening trochleoplasty for chronic anterior knee pain after previous failed conservative and arthroscopic treatment.
 Report of two cases Lars Blønd.
 Int J Surg Case Rep. 2017; 40: 63–68.